enso-org/enso/docs/CONTRIBUTING.md

 Alternatively to run the test outisde of sbt you need to first build the engine, the easiest way to do so is to run `sbt buildEngineDistributionNoIndex`.
 That will create a distribution in the directory `built-distribution`.
-The engine runner that can be used for running the tests is located at `built-distribution/enso-engine-<VERSION>-linux-amd64/enso-<VERSION>/bin/enso` (or `enso.bat` for Windows).
+The engine runner that can be used for running the tests is located at:

+- on Windows
+  `built-distribution/enso-engine<VERSION>-windows-amd64/enso-<VERSION>/bin/enso.bat`
+- on ARM mac -
+  `built-distribution/enso-engine-<VERSION>-macos-aarch64/enso-<VERSION>/bin/enso`
+- on Linux -
+  `built-distribution/enso-engine-<VERSION>-linux-amd64/enso-<VERSION>/bin/enso`

 you can run the following commands (where `enso` refers to the built runner executable as explained above):